-Nature Notes is a RINGWOOD INSPECTORATE PUBLICATION and is registered at the G.P.O. for postage as a periodical -Category B.
+Noture Notes is a RINGWOOD INSPECTORATE PUBLICATION and is registered at the G.P.O. for postage as a periodical - Category B.

--Wonderland Wildflowers
+-Wonderland Wildflowers (cont)

 Color in these wild flower pictures so that you will be able to recognize them more easily.
-The correct colors are underlined for you.
+The correct colors are underlined for your